 In performing arts settings, people will have varied opinions about someone else's expressions.
 Some of it will be positive and some negative.
-Confidence is the result of our knowing that those opinions of us don't need to become our reality.
 This is a mindset we can apply to many areas of our lives.

 By their very nature, the performing arts are deeply collaborative.
 They are about forging connections through sharing common interests and goals with others.
 They are also about building trust with those we choose to work with on projects that are meaningful to us.
 With such experiences, we learn to weather challenges and disagreements constructively and proactively.

 Producing anything in the field of performing arts, whether academically or professionally, usually requires us to call on the help of others.